Runs a child Flow a specified number of times.

 flow: The child Flow that will be called once for each item in the list

-with the following values (dynamically generated): The inputs defined by the child Flow - these will populate after you select the child Flow.
+with the following values (dynamically generated): The inputs defined by the child Flow.
+These will populate after you select the child Flow.

 count: The number of times to repeat the child Flow.
 The maximum value is 10,000.

 - (none) This function does not return any outputs - use it when you want to take action a specific number of times.
 If you're running once per item in a list and/or need to get values back, see the List function category for other options.